-In 1999, a leaked Guatemalan government death squad diary revealed details about the last moments of 183 purported political opponents of the former military regime—their names, photos, alleged affiliations, and the facts of their executions.
+In 1999, a leaked Guatemalan government death squad diary revealed details about the last moments of 183 purported political opponents of the former military regime—their names, photos, alleged affiliations, and the facts of their executions between 1983 and 1985.
 Nearly thirty years after their enforced disappearances and executions, there have been no prosecutions into their deaths and the military has denied family members, prosecutors, and Guatemalan society the truth about these human rights violations.
-Families of 27 victims of enforced disappearance, and one victim who was abducted and tortured as a child before being released, brought a case in the Inter-American Court of Human Rights to seek truth and justice.
+The Inter-American Court of Human Rights found that Guatemala was responsible for the disappearances and the failure to investigate them, violating the rights of the victims and their families, and a violation of the right to truth.

 Brutality during Guatemala’s Civil War